arXiv/arxiv-docs/site/pages/help/withdraw.md

 ![withdarawal version 2](withdrawal-examplev2.png "withdarawal version 2")

 Previous version remains accessible
-- Please note that when you click on the v1 option you can still access the previous version of the paper
+- From the v2 above, when you click on "v1" you can still access the previous version of the paper
+- Below is version 1 for the withdrawn paper
 - The full text can be accessed under the Download options

 ![withdarawal version 1](withdrawal-examplev1.png "withdarawal version 1")